jeffreykegler/hoonlint/misc/whitespace.md

 ## Types of tall hoons

-Every tall hoon falls into one of 5 disjoint classes: backdented, running, jogging, battery or irregular.
+Every tall hoon falls into one of 8 disjoint classes: running, jogging, battery, irregular, ford, sail, udon and basic syntax.

-* A tall hoon is a **battery hoon** if it contains an runechild that uses the battery syntax.

 * A tall hoon is a **running hoon** if it contains an runechild that uses the running syntax.